 - Do this workout on Mondays/Wednesdays/Fridays (or Tuesdays/Thursdays/ Saturdays).

 - Warm up first to prepare your body for the hard work it’s about to do.
-A few minutes of on-the-spot-jogging, jumping jacks, skipping, shadow boxing, or dancing to some up-beat music will do the job.
+A few minutes of on-the-spot-jogging or jumping jacks will do the job.

 - You should notice some improvement in your overall fitness after 2 to 3 weeks.

-- When you’re able to achieve the aims for all of the exercises you can add extra rounds.
-Do up to four rounds with 45 seconds of rest in between rounds.
+When you’re able to achieve the aims for all of the exercises you can add extra rounds.
+Do up to four rounds with up to a minute of rest in between rounds.

-- Progress to doing the exercises HIIT style – High Intensity Interval Training involves working at maximum effort for 30 seconds and resting for 10 seconds; do that for each exercise and rest for 30 seconds between rounds.
+Progress to doing the exercises HIIT style.
+High Intensity Interval Training involves working at maximum effort for 20 seconds and resting for 10 seconds.
+You do that for each exercise and rest for 30 seconds between rounds.

 Quality.
 Progression.
 Consistency.
 Keep these three exercise principles in mind.
 Stick to them and you’ll be fine.

 As fitness coaches like to tell us, you can’t out-train a bad diet.